Protect Your Body During the Holiday Rush with These Back Pain Reducing Tips

 What to do When You Have Back Pain

 Again, consulting your doctor is a smart first step.
-You should also get in touch with a physical therapist.
+You should also get in touch with a physical therapist either via telehealth or in person.
 Experts can help you make the necessary lifestyle changes to minimize your back pain before the holidays, after them, and all year long.
-To find a physical therapist near you, visit the BetterPT website or download the BetterPT app.
+To find a physical therapist near you, visit the BetterPT clinic location tool website, or download the BetterPT app.
 A specialist can help you understand what can cause back pain and then create the best treatment plan for managing and preventing your discomfort.